Climate Change: Fate of the World in Our Hands

 Now, there are still many who think that the challenge is too great.
 But I deeply disagree.
 Humankind has confronted and overcome immense challenges before; challenges that have required us to work together and to put aside division and difference to fight a common threat.
 That is how the United Nations came into action.
 It is how we have helped to end wars, to stop diseases, to reduce global poverty and to heal the ozone hole.

 World glaciers are melting and receding at an alarming rate.
-This is a photo of Perito Moreno Glacier, Los Glaciares National Park, Argentina - Photo by bruno camargo on Unsplash.
+This is a photo of Perito Moreno Glacier, Los Glaciares National Park, Argentina.

 Now we stand at an existential crossroad.